 - Heel Slippage

-Your hiking boots may fit great in the toe, fore and midfoot areas but might have too much volume around your heel.
+Your boots may fit great in the toe, fore and midfoot areas but might have too much space around your heel.
 This can cause heel slippage and that friction leads to chafing and blisters.
-An insole can fill up that extra volume and keep your heel stabilized.
+An insole can fill up that extra space and keep your heel stabilized.

 - Foot elongation